For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Read more

 The Drexel College of Arts and Sciences invites you to explore publications that reflect our research enterprise, robust literary community and dedication to social justice.
 Our vibrant community intentionally integrates knowledge across the arts and sciences.
-Here, students across all levels of scholarship work alongside faculty experts, staff, civic partners and Philadelphia residents to gain hands-on experience and make a positive difference.
+Here, students across all levels of scholarship work alongside faculty experts, staff, civic partners and Philadelphia residents, gaining practical experience while making a positive difference.

 Books